-Finding a special gift for someone older with sensory needs – that is both suitable and age appropriate can be quite a challenge.
+Finding a special gift for someone older with a disability or sensory needs – that is both suitable and age appropriate – can be quite a challenge.

-We get to see what works, what what is popular, what’s available and what’s new.
+We get to see what works, what is popular, what’s available and what’s new.

 We’ve put together an extensive list of ideas to make Birthdays and Christmas a whole lot easier.
 The list pin includes tips and handy information that will help you find the best items.
 You might even want to share this with your family and friends looking for suggestions.

 You’ll notice various price points to cater for all budgets as well as items for home, school, on the move or a sensory room.

 These Vibes Ear Buds are reusable and designed for teenagers and adults – they are mostly clear so very discreet and they reduce noise without distorting sound.

 The Vibes Ear Buds were designed by a young fellow in the USA, who wanted ear plugs for attending music festivals that would still provide good quality sound (hi fidelity).
 He ended up putting the project on Kickstarter (a fund raising platform) and it went viral.
 Turns out the Ear Buds were a hit with concert goers, but there was an unexpected benefit – they were also perfect in noisy environments but you could still hear people talking.
 This meant, once word got out, that the Vibes Ear Buds became popular with individuals sensitive to sound, with Autism Spectrum Disorder, Sensory Processing Disorder, Traumatic Brain Injuries or ADHD.